Xu Shen: Models and influences

 Xu Shen's work also provides a valuable resource for linguistic research.
 Duan Yucai based much of his research on the Shuowen, and the philologist Zhu Junsheng's (朱駿聲) phonological study Explanatory Book of Sounds 說文訓定生 was written as a companion to the Shuowen.

 Given the number of dictionaries and philological works that draw heavily from the Shuowen, Xu Shen has towered over the field of Chinese lexicography, and his influence is still felt today.

 Criticism

 A number of Xu Shen's character analyses are erroneous, as the seal script differs considerably from the older bronzeware script and the even older oracle bone script, both of which were unknown at the time, also to Xu Shen.
 Karlgren, for example, disputes Xu Shen's interpretation of 巠 (jing) as depicting a subterranean water channel.
 Referring to the bronze script, he proposes a reading linked to weaving.
-Furthermore, Xu Shen does not account for historical phonological change that between the earliest days of Chinese writing and his own era.
+Furthermore, Xu Shen does not account for historical phonological change between the earliest days of Chinese writing and his own era.
 This results in inaccurate sound analyses.